 In the case of both approaches, Ekya believes in learning through curiosity by constantly encouraging the young ones to boldly ask questions and delve deeper into concepts.

 Keeping play and creativity as the center of their lessons, Ekya Early Years program includes a wide range of learning areas such as physical education, visual arts, performing arts, sand-play, gardening and puppet shows.
 These give the young ones extensive opportunities to express themselves, learn through observation and become more self-aware.
 The Quest program covers varied topics like my city, me and my family, mammals, personal safety and animal movements.
 Through the quest topics, students take on different roles to be thinkers, inquirers, researchers and risk takers.
 Each topic offers different knowledge and inquiry skills through the activities and lessons planned during the week.
 Students are given a gamut of experiences to explore and experience the topic with peer interactions, incursion and excursion visits during the learning process and growth.

 The pre-primary program builds a resilient foundation for the 21st century learners.

 Here is an overview of our Montessori and Kindergarten methods at Ekya Early Years.

 Montessori Method | 2.5 years to 5 years

 Under the guidance of special Montessori-trained teachers and enveloped in the warmth of their individual attention, Ekya students work with stimulating materials to develop concentration and a love for learning.

-The Kindergarten teacher builds on a student’s skills of language, listening, social interaction, fine motor skills, and an enthusiasm towards learning.
+Our curriculum covers basic number concepts, geometric shapes, letters of the alphabet, color identification, oral topics, clay activities and various literacy-based activities.
+These help develop a student’s skills of language, listening, social interaction, fine motor skills, and an enthusiasm towards learning.

 Activity time: Kindergarten students are given time to explore and work with educational materials during the day.
 This time allows for hands on activities and teaches essential social skills of sharing, peer interactions and communications.